Official Rules

 Phase 1: AI Readiness Qualifier (REQUIRED)

-- Deadline: June 10, 2026 at 11:59 PM ET
+- Closes: June 10, 2026 at 11:59 PM ET

-- All teams must:
+- All participants must:

 - Register on Devpost before June 6, 2026

-- Complete qualifier between June 7-10 on external platform (link sent via email)
+- Complete qualifier between June 7-10 https://qualifier.usaii.org/

 - Answer 8 structured AI thinking prompts